Why vCloud Tech?NCache is an In-Memory Distributed Cache for.NET and.NET Core that is incredibly quick and scalable

-NET Core is a cross-platform and open-source platform developed by Microsoft to build web application libraries, microservices, and microservices, as well as console applications. .NET Core runs on the well-known Windows, Linux, macOS, and Windows Nano Server operating systems.
+NET applications for the last 17 years and have been popular with hundreds of top-end customers all over the world.NET Core is a cross-platform and open-source platform developed by Microsoft to build web applications libraries, microservices, and microservices as well as console applications. .NET Core runs on the well-known Windows, Linux, macOS, and Windows Nano Server operating systems.
 The program is fully compatible with .NET Framework, Xamarin, and Mono through the .NET Standard Library.
 In addition, .NET Core is open source and uses Apache 2 licenses and MIT.

 We use our products as an efficient and linearly-scalable distributed cache for the following applications and environments.